1And the whole multitude of them got up and brought him before Pilate.

 47And when the centurion saw what had happened, he glorified God, saying, “Certainly this was a righteous man.”

-48And all the multitudes that assembled together for this spectacle, when they saw the things that had happened, began to return, beating their chests.
+48And all the crowds that had come together for this spectacle, when they saw what had happened, began to return home, beating their chests.

 49And all those who knew him, and the women who accompanied him from Galilee, were standing at a distance watching these things.